shichaoy/cube_slam/README.md

 # Cube SLAM #
+This code contains two mode:
+1)  object SLAM integrated with ORB SLAM.
+See ```orb_object_slam```  Online SLAM with ros bag input.
+It reads the offline detected 3D object.
-This code contains a basic implementation for Cube SLAM.
-Given RGB and 2D object detection, the algorithm detects 3D cuboids from each frame then formulate an object SLAM to optimize both camera pose and cuboid poses. ```object_slam``` is main package. ```detect_3d_cuboid``` is the C++ version of single image cuboid detection, corresponding to a [matlab version](https://github.com/shichaoy/matlab_cuboid_detect).
+2) Basic implementation for Cube only SLAM.
+See ```object_slam``` Given RGB and 2D object detection, the algorithm detects 3D cuboids from each frame then formulate an object SLAM to optimize both camera pose and cuboid poses.  is main package. ```detect_3d_cuboid``` is the C++ version of single image cuboid detection, corresponding to a [matlab version](https://github.com/shichaoy/matlab_cuboid_detect).

 **Authors:** [Shichao Yang](https://shichaoy.github.io./)